 Overall rating – 4 out of 5

 This is a self-leveling line laser tool that comes with a tripod.
-Its features include having a green beam and auto leveling along with having a working range of approximately 8m but can vary depending on light conditions.
-It has an auto-shut-down system and is for the price of a whopping $193.35.
+Its features include having a green beam and auto leveling along with having a working range of approximately 20m but can vary depending on light conditions.

 Overall rating – 4 out of 5